mantono/guide/meeting-checklist.md

 # After the meeting
 - [ ] Compile meeting minutes along with action items and due dates (bcc: internally)
 - [ ] Track action in your trusted own system.

+# Pre-meeting email

+Hi,

+Thanks for taking the time to discuss [purpose of meeting].
+We're excited to be working with you on [description of project]

+To make sure the meeting goes as smoothly as possible, it the meeting it would be great if you could assemble some materials before the meeting:

+[list of things you need]

+During the meeting itself we would like to discuss the following things:

+- **Name of point of discussion**: Clarifying description
+- ...

+Additionally we're hoping to reach a decision regarding the following things:
+- **Name of decision**: very clear description of what is to be decided.

+Looking forward to [hearing from you/seeing you] on [weekday]

+Best,

+[Name]

+# Pre-meeting email (sv)

+Hej,

+Tack för att ni tagit er tiden att diskutera [purpose of meeting].
+Vi ser fram emot att arbete med er angående [description of project]

+För att se till att allt går så smidigt som möjligt så vore det väldigt hjälpsamt för mig om [du/ni] kunde samla ihop följande material innan mötet:

+[list of things you need]

+Under själva mötet skulle vi också vilja diskutera följande punkter:

+- **Name of point of discussion**: Clarifying description
+- ...

+Vi skulle även vilja fatta beslut angående
+- **Name of decision**: very clear description of what is to be decided.

+Vi [hörs/ses] på [Weekday].

+Mvh,

+[Name]